Raphael-Boichot/Evolutionary-structural-optimisation-algorithm/README.md

 # Evolutionary Structural Optimisation (ESO) algorithm for thermal science

 This code is intended to solve the Area-to-point problem in thermal science with an ESO algorithm.
-This algorithm has never been published in any peer-reviewed journal, since it's very well-known and has been implemented many times before mine.
+This algorithm has never been published in any peer-reviewed journal, since it's very well-known and has been implemented many times before mine (I guess ?).

 It is very easy to use: enter the [filling ratio and the ratio of conductivity of two materials](https://github.com/Raphael-Boichot/Evolutionary-structural-optimisation-algorithm/blob/90a358c182916c89e3a02d2d4ccc7431a01dd4e0/Codes/Run_ESO_method.m#L8) on a heating surface linked to a localized heat sink and it makes the conductive matter (in dark) evolve following a very simple principle :
 - find the position of the least quantity (a pixel) of conductive matter that does not impede maximal temperature of the domain when it's removed;